How to make the most of a humanities degree

-Humanities, or liberal arts, majors get a bad rap.
-Many people believe that a degree in English, art, music, history or other such subject area is worthless and won’t lead to a good paying job.
+Humanities, or liberal arts, majors get a bad rep. Many people believe that a degree in English, art, music, history or other such subjects is worthless and won’t lead to a high paying job.
 This can be the case if you fail to plan and simply choose a major because it interests you.
-With some research, planning and strategic action, you can use your liberal arts major to your advantage.
-Keep reading to learn five smart ways to make the best of a humanities degree.
+But with some research, planning and strategic action, you can use your liberal arts major to your advantage.
+Keep reading to learn five smart ways to make the most of a humanities degree.

 1. Do Your Research

 First and foremost, you will want to research your area of interest.
-Start with the career services office where a counselor can provide you with types of jobs available in your desired field, along with demographics such as geographic areas with high demand for professionals with that academic background.
-Consider taking a major aptitude test like Find Your Context to help you see if there’s a major that would work better for your interests.
+Start with your careers advisors, and get a counsellor to provide you with the types of jobs available in your desired field.
+You should also look at demographics, such as the geographic areas with high demand for professionals with that academic background.
+Websites such as Prospects are very good at explaining the types of careers that are out there.
+You could also consider taking a major aptitude test like Find Your Context to help you see if there’s a major that would work better for your interests.

 2. Gain Practical Experience

 In any competitive job market, you want to find ways to stand out from the crowd.
+Luckily, Arts and Humanities courses give you a wide range of skills that will be useful for a range of careers.
 Gaining practical experience through an internship or volunteer position can help to show your dedication and that you have hands-on knowledge.
-This type of experience is even more important in a humanities field that may have fewer openings.
+This type of experience is even more important in a humanities field, that may have fewer openings.

 3. Add Another Major or Minor